 “Fearlessly opulent while fiercely grounded in classicism, Molyneux mixes periods, styles and patterns while always ensuring that every detail of a room vibrates in harmony”. (source: sothebys.com, April, 13th 2017)

-Molyneux, who has tremendous knowledges in “art décoratifs” and extensive interests in textiles, reached out to Jouffre for the particular skills of the ateliers in upholstery, window treatment and gainage.
+Molyneux, who has tremendous knowledges in “art décoratifs” and extensive interests in textiles, reached out to our workshops for our particular skills in upholstery, window treatment and gainage.

-The artisans at Jouffre also designed and fabricated the canopy bed of one of the guest bedrooms, which also received gainage.
-The design office were inspired by Juan Pablo Molyneux’s sketches of the headboard.
+Our upholsterers also designed and fabricated the canopy bed of one of the guest bedrooms, which also received gainage.
+Our design office were inspired by Juan Pablo Molyneux’s sketches of the headboard.
 Designers were able to design the entire four-poster bed based on the sketches before having it fabricated by the upholstery department.

 © Xavier Bejot